-The MASSO power supply is located at the up-right corner of the controller as seen in the picture below.
-The MASSO will power on instantly if it is power in the cable.
-There is no switch button on the controller.
+The MASSO power supply connector is located at the top-right corner of the controller as seen in the picture below.
+MASSO required between 12 to 24VDC power and will power on instantly if as power is connected.

 Connecting a screen

 MASSO uses a standard 15 pin female VGA connector (1024 x 768 screen resolution)

 Connecting Keyboard & Mouse